troniixx/BangBot/README.md

 # BangBot

-This Bot is my second attempt in cerating a simple Discord.py bot, but this time using actual good folder structure etc.
+This Bot is my second attempt in creating a simple Discord.py bot, but this time using actual good folder structure etc.